triSYCL/sycl/sycl/doc/AMDGettingStartedFPGA.md

 # or https according to your usual method
 git clone --recurse-submodules https://github.com/Xilinx/XRT.git cd XRT/build
+# If you need to clean the build from a previous compilation, try:
+#  git clean -f -d -x .
-# Install the required packages
+# Install the required packages, which might fail because of liberal assumptions
 sudo ../src/runtime_src/tools/scripts/xrtdeps.sh
 # Setup the Vitis location so the Microblaze GCC can be used to
 # compile the ERT XRT runtime
 export XILINX_VITIS=/opt/xilinx/Vitis/2022.2
+# If you want ccache to be used to amortize on several compilations
+#  PATH="/usr/lib/ccache:$PATH"

-# Compile the AMD runtime, use option to survive to some warning with
+# Compile the AMD runtime, use option to survive to some warning if any
-# modern OS and compilers
+# on some modern OS and compilers
 ./build.sh -disable-werror
 # Install the runtime into /opt/xilinx/xrt and compile/install
 # the Linux kernel drivers (adapt to the real name if different)
-sudo apt install --reinstall ./Release/xrt_202320.2.16.0_22.04-amd64-xrt.deb sudo apt install --reinstall ./Release/xrt_202320.2.16.0_23.04-amd64-xbflash2.deb
+udo apt install --reinstall ./Release/xrt_202410.2.17.0_23.10-amd64-xrt.deb sudo apt install --reinstall ./Release/xrt_202410.2.17.0_23.10-amd64-xbflash2.deb
 ```

 It will install the user-mode XRT runtime and at least compile and